ellcrys/papers/README.md

 One of our core mission is to make it convenient for collaborators to create blockchain applications written in standard, general-purpose programming languages.
 Current blockchains that provide an application execution environment require these programs to be written in domain-specific languages.
 The requirement to use domain-specific language limits widespread adoption and may lead to buggy or insecure applications.

-A major reason for DSLs is that blockchain applications written in general-purpose languages can produce non-deterministic code that can lead to the creation of forks; This can be exploited by bad actors to prevent the network from reaching consensus on the validity of a block, thereby halting the system.
+A major reason for DSLs (Domain Specific Languages) is that blockchain applications written in general-purpose languages can produce non-deterministic code that can lead to the creation of forks; This can be exploited by bad actors to prevent the network from reaching consensus on the validity of a block, thereby halting the system.
 Many programming languages include standard features that produce non-deterministic behaviour (e.g. Go map keys are randomised).

 Hyperledger Fabric[13], which is the first blockchain system to support the use of multiple, well-established languages solved this problem of non-determinism by separating transaction execution, ordering and validation using a novel approach known as /execute-order-validate/ architecture.
 In this model, a client sends a transaction to peers specified in an endorsement policy.
 Each transaction is then individually executed by the peers and its output recorded.
 This process is called /endorsement/.
 The client must collect /N/ endorsements up to the amount specified in the endorsement policy.
 After collecting enough endorsement, it creates a transaction and broadcasts it to the ordering service for inclusion into a block, after which the ordering service broadcast the block to the rest of the network to perform the validation phase.
 During validation, transactions that failed to pass the endorsement policy or have non-deterministic outputs are ignored.